 September is National Bourbon Month!

-never having a clue as to what treasures
+through Kentucky countless times, never having a clue as to what treasures

 be found within its borders.

 State to see, smell and

 the ambrosia called: Bourbon!